 This week, Charles Gooley (Web Designer) completed another week of assisting with web design.
 Charles focused on the Most Sustainable Windows & Window Companies page, organizing the content and incorporating a Table of Contents with anchor links.

 The structured sections cover topics such as why assess doors, understanding doors, types of doors, door materials, and listings of the best & most sustainable door companies.
 The page is now ready for review.
 Additionally, Charles updated the Table of Contents on the Duplicable City Center Engineering page, streamlining the referencing process by aligning it with corresponding section numbers.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.

 The visual representation of this work is provided in the accompanying pictures.